g-sreshtha/software-engineering/microservices.md

 **Integration Testing Challenges**: Testing the interactions between different microservices can be challenging.
 It requires thorough integration testing to ensure that all services work correctly together.

+## Real World Cases:
+The most popular companies that switched from using the monolith architecture to microservices are Amazon, Netflix, and Uber to achieve scaling advantages, business agility and profitability.